Windermere Steamboat Museum – Windermere Jetty

 SL Swallow (1911) – currently undergoing major restoration

 In 2007 the museum was taken over by the Lakeland Arts Trust, a local charity, in order to restore the collection and redevelop the site.
-It is not currently open to visitors as work is ongoing on the collection.

 The Lakeland Arts Trust also runs Abbot Hall Art Gallery, Blackwell and the Museum of Lakeland Life.